ehazlett/shipyard/README.md

 I asked for new maintainers but there seemed to be no interest.

+**WARNING**: as the project retired I no longer maintained the domain.
+Someone else has setup a duplicate site that is not official and is carrying an invalid SSL certificate.
+PLEASE DO NOT GO TO THE DOMAIN shipyard-project.com.
+I cannot endorse it nor vouch for the security or content of the site.

 I want to thank all of the [contributors](https://github.com/shipyard/shipyard/graphs/contributors) for all of your help.
 Thank you.